 There may be occasional casual dress days when uniforms are not required.
 On such days, specific requirements will be given to govern dress (i.e. jeans day, sweats day, favorite sports team, etc.).

 All casual dress days or field trips which allow casual dress must comply with the guidelines for casual dress listed below.

-- All shirts and blouses must be long enough to cover at least three inches of the waistband of pants. - No secular designs or messages (i.e. related to music, entertainment, or humor) are acceptable. - No tight clothing.
-Leggings may be worn as long as the shirt is long enough to cover the student's bottom. - Skirts and shorts must be no more than three inches above the knee. - Shoes must be closed toe and have a back.
+- All shirts and blouses must be long enough to cover the top of the waistband.

+- No secular designs or messages (i.e. related to music, entertainment, or humor) are acceptable.

+- No tight clothing.

+- Skirts and shorts must be mid-thigh.

+- Shoes must be closed toe and have a back.

-Please Note: The administration makes the final determination regarding appropriate apparel.
+Please Note: The principal makes the final determination regarding appropriate apparel.
 Remember your highest goal in deciding what to wear on any occasion is to be a representative of your Lord Jesus Christ.
 (Please read Colossians 3:17.)